How to Reheat Chicken Pot Pie in Air Fryer: A Quick Guide

 One of the best things about chicken pot pie is its crispy crust.
 To ensure that the crust remains crispy, it is important to reheat the pie at the right temperature and for the right amount of time.

-Related Posts How To Reheat Frozen Chicken
+Related Posts How to Reheat Frozen Croissants

 Preheat the air fryer to 350°F for 5 minutes before placing the chicken pot pie in the basket.
 This will ensure that the air fryer is hot enough to reheat your chicken pot pie evenly.